 Having any disability can be very difficult to say the least but working through the challenges of your disability alone can make it ever harder.
 By introducing a working service dog into your life, you can increase your confidence, do things you weren’t able to do, reduce stress whether it be mental or physical stress on your body, increase freedoms in life that you want and deserve and truly alter your life for the better.
 Assistance dogs have been helping people for along time and these dogs have proven to use how amazing they are and what they can truly do to better the lives of people in need.

-At Specialty Dog Training, we train service dogs in the following areas: Psychiatric service dogs, mobility assistance dogs, seizure response dogs and assistance dogs for children on the autism spectrum.
+At Specialty Dog Training, we train service dogs in the following areas: Psychiatric service dogs, mobility assistance dogs, seizure response service dogs, diabetic alert service dogs, peanut detection service dogs, and assistance dogs for children on the autism spectrum.
 (Any inquiries outside of these parameters may be referred to other companies in the area that specialize in training service dogs for your needs).

 Our company would love to have the opportunity to help you become a part of a team with the right service dog.
 Having a working service dog is truly about being a team and working together.
 Many of our graduates say that is one of the best parts about having a service animal.
 Please take the time to read about our program criteria to see if owning a service dog is right for you and if we are a good fit for each other.
 Once you have read through the following information and you have an interest in potentially enrolling in our service dog-training program, please click here to fill out our contact form.
 We will email you to set up a phone consultation within 24-48 hours.